-HSV502 Human Services Ethics and Diversity 3 credits
+HSV502 Counseling and Human Services Ethics and Diversity

-This course provides an analysis of critical issues in ethics and diversity within the professional practice of human services.
+This course provides an analysis of critical issues in ethics and diversity within the professional practice of counseling and human services.
 Issues of focus include ethical standards, ethical decision making models, legal requirements, personal values, client rights, confidentiality, and ethical conduct.
-Also, the course allows students to develop an increased understanding about how race, culture, gender, sexual orientation and social class impact their work in the field of human services as well as explore other multicultural issues.
+Also, the course allows students to develop an increased understanding about how race, culture, gender, sexual orientation and social class impact their work in the field of counseling and human services as well as explore other multicultural issues.

-HSV504 Human Development through the Lifecycle 3 credits
+HSV504 Human Development through the Lifecycle

 This course examines theories of lifespan development from a social, cultural, cognitive, physical, biological and learning theories basis.
-Also, students develop a contextual understanding of how human development impacts the field of human services.
+Also, students develop a contextual understanding of how human development impacts the field of counseling and human services.

-HSV510 Human Services Policy 3 credits
+HSV510 Counseling and Human Services Policy

-This course provides a critical analysis of the social and public policies that impact the field of human services.
+This course provides a critical analysis of the social and public policies that impact the field of counseling and human services.
 A review of historical, social and public policy, in addition to an examination of current social and political policies that impact human services organizations, are discussed.
-Students are also provided the opportunity to examine theoretical models and the skills required to understand, analyze, and critique contemporary human services policies.
+Students are also provided the opportunity to examine theoretical models and the skills required to understand, analyze, and critique contemporary counseling and human services policies.

-HSV511 Human Services Management 3 credits
+HSV511 Counseling and Human Services Management

-This course provides students with knowledge, theory and technical skills in the administration of human service delivery systems.
+This course provides students with knowledge, theory and technical skills in the administration of human services delivery systems.
 Course content includes management theory, principles of organization, planning, budgeting, fiscal responsibility, supervision and human resource management.

-HSV512 Applied Research Methods in Human Services 3 credits
+HSV512 Applied Research Methods in Counseling and Human Services